-Here is the full account of her rape written by Yaara Zaslow and featured in Saturday's Sound Effect show "Coming Out" on KPLU.
+Here is the full account of her rape written by Yaara Zaslow and featured in Sound Effect's "Coming Out" episode.
 This article originally appeared in Jezebel.
 It is reposted with permission.

 Three months after I was raped, I fractured two of my molars from grinding my teeth while I was sleeping.
 I woke up every night to the sound of a door breaking open, wood splintering: a sound that existed entirely in my memory.

 Before that, I’d served in Burkina Faso in West Africa with the United States Peace Corps.
 I was raped, and because I did everything “right” afterwards—I talked to the Peace Corps, talked to the Embassy, completed a rape kit—I didn’t understand the nausea that came over me whenever I did anything aside from hide in my bed.
 Soon after, I was evacuated from the country with a canvas backpack and a change of clothes.
 I stayed home, in Seattle, for three months, while the Peace Corps did a full investigation.